inka-pallycon/pallycon-drm-token-sample-asp/README.md

 ## Configuration

-1. Edit Config.asp file to set the Site ID and Site Key values of your PallyCon account. (can be found in PallyCon Console site)
+1. Edit Config.asp file to set the Site ID, Site Key, and Access Key values of your PallyCon account. (can be found in PallyCon Console site)

 2. Register AES encryptor DLL(RyeolStringEncrypter.dll) by your Windows version(32 or 64bit).
   - Copy the appropriate dll file from 'aes_module' folder to your Windows' System32 folder.